nordinz7/mbb-dashboard-api/README.md

 3. The system stores the transactions in the database.
 4. The user can view the transactions through the API.
 5. The user can filter transactions by date range, bank statement ID, and sort order.
-6. The user can download the bank statement in PDF format.
-7. The user can delete a bank statement, which also deletes the associated transactions.
+6. The user can delete a bank statement, which also deletes the associated transactions.
-8. The user can view the details of a specific transaction.
+7. The user can view the details of a specific transaction.

 # API Endpoints